joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/us/100000011109183/reno-wildfire-evacutions.html

 **More Companies Are Promising Cloud Seeding Can Make Rain**\
-`States are spending millions of dollars on cloud seeding technology, backed by new data on its effectiveness — and driven by desperation for water.`\
+`States are spending millions of dollars on cloud-seeding technology, backed by new data on its effectiveness — and driven by desperation for water.`\
 https://www.nytimes.com/2026/08/24/climate/cloud-seeding-west-drought-rain.html

 **Trump Threatens New 50% Tariffs on Cars, Trucks and Steel as U.S.-Canada Trade War Unfolds**\